AlessandroMinervini/SemanticSonora/readme.md

 ## Overview

-This repository contains the source code for a music recommendation platform that leverages a state-of-the-art machine learning algorithm for semantic search.
+This repository contains the source code for a music recommendation platform that utilizing a state-of-the-art machine learning algorithm for semantic search.
 The platform allows users to search for a specific song and provides detailed information about the song, including its lyrics.
 Additionally, it offers curated playlists based on the searched song using advanced recommendation algorithms.

 ## Features